The mission of Stichting (Foundation) Circle Economy is to support projects which either:

 The Foundation does not have any employees.

-In 2019, Stichting Circle Economy received different gifts and donations from various foundations and funding organisations, including the Dutch Postcode Lottery, Adessium Foundation, and De Hoge Dennen.
+In 2020, Stichting Circle Economy received different gifts and donations from various foundations and funding organisations, including Adessium Foundation, De Hoge Dennen and the United Nations Environment Programme.
 These funds were used to support the following projects: